Alfresco/alfresco-ng2-components/docs/core/services/auth-guard-sso-role.service.md

 ]
 ```

-Note: you can use this Guard in and with the other ADF auth guard.
+**Note**: you can use this Guard in and with the other ADF auth guards.

 ## See also